 I’ve been doing a morning green drink for about 2 years and I can do all veggies and room temperature if necessary.
 At this point, I do about 1/4 to 1/3 cup fruit, which is a small amount for a little sweetness.

 You’ll figure out if sweetness or having it cold is the biggest thing for you.
 Using frozen berries as your fruit or a refrigerated liquid makes it plenty chilled.

 What Are the Portions of Ingredients?

 There is no correct or incorrect way to make a green drink.
 A couple handfuls of greens and other ingredients in the amount you like.
 Don’t pack it so tight the blades can’t turn.
-Also, there has to be some open spaces between ingredients for your liquid to seep in.
-Keep those two things in mind and experiment for the right size drink for you.
+Also, there have to be some open spaces between ingredients for your liquid to seep in.
+Keep those two things in mind and experiment with the right size drink for you.